ptums/super-simple-mailing-list-wp-plugin/README.txt

     1. The users category selection is == to the category of the blog post
     2. Run the action function whenever a new post is published
 2. Confirmation Email When user is subscribed.
-3. Set up All to mean all categories